jpeter31415/risk_analysis_pipeline/README.md

 ![Dashboard](https://github.com/jpeter31415/risk_analysis_pipeline/blob/cf7514cd301227c382a82b82c8412533c42d363d/qqq_vs_qqe_dashboard.png)

-Because **QQQ** and **QQQE** hold the **exact same 100 technology stocks**, any divergence in their risk and drawdown profiles is purely driven by their weighting schemes.
+Because QQQ and QQQE hold the exact same 100 technology stocks, any divergence in their risk and drawdown profiles is purely driven by their weighting schemes.
 This pipeline uncovers two major structural phenomena:

 ### 1. The Cost of Concentration Drag (Rolling Sharpe Dynamics)
 In a market-cap weighted model (QQQ), mega-cap tech giants dominate the total portfolio variance.